 Having such a tree of concepts is not sufficient for understanding.
 There still needs to be a way for the robot to map words to these concepts.
 This could be done through the use of a hash map where each word would point to a leaf on the tree that contains the concept the word is referring to.
 However, that would only work if each word pointed to exactly one concept.
 As stated above this is not the case.
 Each word can represent many different concepts.
 (Roos, Vogt & Wiesman, 2002) In order to accommodate this fact it is necessary to create a list of concepts that each word points to in the hash map.
 This leads to the central issue relating to conceptual parsing.
 How can the desired concept referred to by the use of a word in a sentence be discerned?
 This is accomplished by pointing each concept leaf to the leaves of other concepts that it requires.
-Each concept contains a collection of one or more lists.
+Each concept contains a collection of one or more such lists.
 Each one of these lists represents a collection of other concepts that must also be present in the sentence in order for the concept to be valid.
 (Simmons, 1970)

 This works as follows.
 The robot is given a command that contains the word “go.”
 The hash map is checked and the first concept in the list that “go” points to is a reference to the travel concept, which is a child of the movement concept.
 The travel concept contains three separate collections of required concepts.
 The first contains just the place concept.
 The second contains both the distance and direction concept.
 The third contains time and direction.
 At this point the rest of the sentence must be considered.

 Continuing with this example, let the sentence also contain the word “meters.”
-This word is easily mapped as it can only refer to a distance measurement.
+This word is easily mapped as, in this context, it can only refer to a distance measurement.
 This lets the robot know that the desired meaning of the word “go” is a command to move a specified distance.
 That being the case, the sentence is then searched for a direction.
 In order to determine how many meters the robot is commanded to move, the distance concept also contains a list of requirements.
 One of these requirements is the concept of a value, a number in this case.
 If any requirement of one of the lists is missing, then the other concept lists are checked.

-Consider instead now the example sentence presented at the start of this chapter.
+Consider now the example sentence presented at the start of this chapter.
 “Go to the red ball.”
 This sentence contains the word “to.”
 Being a preposition, this word works to connect two parts of a sentence.
 When this kind of word is encountered, the robot should then look at what comes before the preposition, “go,” and what comes after it which in this example is “the red ball.”
 The word “the” can often be ignored from a conceptual parse as it does nothing to further define any objects or places.
 Through further processing “ball” parses to object and “red” parses to color this is used to classify object.
-If on the other hand none of the other requirement lists match then the most complete list is chosen and the robot can then query the user explaining that there is a problem with the sentence and the user may then make any adjustments necessary.
+If, on the other hand, none of the other requirement lists match, then the most complete list is chosen and the robot can query the user explaining that there is a problem with the sentence and the user may then make any adjustments necessary.

 The Process of Thought